poseidon-framework/poseidon-framework.github.io/janno_details.md

 The `Keywords` column was introduced to allow for tagging individuals with arbitrary keywords.
 This should simplify sorting and filtering in personal Poseidon package repositories.
 Each keyword is a string and multiple keywords can be separated with `;`.

+Arbitrary additional columns can be included in a `.janno` file, but they should be named in a way that they do not conflict with the Poseidon package specification.
+These columns will not be validated (assumed free-form text), but they will be preserved in the Poseidon package, and propagated during operations with `trident forge`.

 ---